Jessyn Farrell: Seattle mayoral election 2017

 Farrell announced her entry into the race for Seattle mayor on May 12, 2017, one of several officeholders who joined the race shortly after Mayor Ed Murray announced he would not seek reelection.
 In a crowded field of 21 candidates ahead of the August 1 primary, Farrell was considered to be one of a half dozen relatively recognizable and viable candidates in the race, along with Jenny Durkan, Cary Moon, Nikkita Oliver, State Senator Bob Hasegawa, and former Mayor Mike McGinn.

 Seattle mayoral election 2021

-On March 18, 2021, Farrell announced that she was again running for mayor to replace incumbent mayor Jenny Durkan, who is not running for re-election.
-She has said that her main priorities as mayor would be to expand public transportation and making housing and childcare more affordable.
+On March 18, 2021, Farrell announced that she was again running for mayor to replace incumbent mayor Jenny Durkan, who did not run for re-election.
+She said that her main priorities as mayor would be to expand public transportation and making housing and childcare more affordable.
+She came in fourth place in the nonpartisan primary with 7% of the vote, and did not advance to the general election.

 City of Seattle

 On February 1, 2022, City of Seattle Mayor Bruce Harrell announced his appointment of Farrell as Director of the city's Office of Environment and Sustainability.
+In 2025 she was appointed as a deputy mayor.